MauBorre/chess/README.md

-I made this project with a strict NO Google/AI/copy-pasted-code rule, only Python's and Pygame's documentation, and 0 notion of how a Chess videogame could be made.
+This project was made with only Python's and Pygame's documentation.
+Absolute 0 reference on other chess game projects and no notion of how to make a game like this.

 It only supports local Player vs. Player mode and it's a no-asset version.